mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

   create() {
     // ... our existing code would be here

-    // Create a sensor at rectangle object created in Tiled (under the "Sensors" layer) const rect = map.findObject("Sensors", obj => obj.name === "Celebration");
+    // Create a sensor at the rectangle object created in Tiled (under the "Sensors" layer) const rect = map.findObject("Sensors", obj => obj.name === "Celebration");
     const celebrateSensor = this.matter.add.rectangle(
       rect.x + rect.width / 2,